PierfrancescoSoffritti/handy/README.md

 * The accuracy of this solution is not the always the best and the program may need to be tuned differently for different environments.
 * This sofware has been written with limited knowledge of both OpenCV and C++, there's probably plenty of room for optimizations and performance improvements.
 * As mentioned before, the samples of the user's skins are collocted in an exremely simplistic way.
 There's a lot of room for improvements here.
-* Some part of the application relie on a few "magic numbers" (hardcoded constants), it would be ideal to find a way to remove them.
+* Some part of the application rely on a few "magic numbers" (hardcoded constants), it would be ideal to find a way to get rid of them.